ragnar-lodbrok/meow-portrait-dataset/README.md

 # meow-portrait-dataset

-Portrait dataset for segmentation of humans
+Portrait dataset for segmentation.

 Made from random youtube videos, mostly bloggers.

-Mostly focused on portrait and hands.
+Mostly focused on portraits and hands.
+Segmentation was made in GIMP.

 Work is in progress.

+## License

+CC BY-NC-SA (only for non-commercial purposes).

+## Sample

 ![Sample](samples.png?raw=true "Sample")